MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 connection, the remainder of the header block MUST be decoded and the output discarded.

+### Changes to Header Table Size

+HTTP/QUIC prohibits mid-stream changes of settings.
+As a result, only one table size change is possible:  From the value a client assumes during the 0-RTT flight to the actual value included in the server's SETTINGS frame.
+The assumed value is required to be either a server's previous value or zero.
+A server whose configuration has recently changed MAY overlook inadvertent violations of its maximum table size during the first round-trip.

+In the case that the value has increased, either from zero to a non-zero value or from the cached value to a higher value, no action is required by the client.
+The encoder can simply begin using the additional space.
+In the case that the value has decreased, the encoder MUST immediately emit delete instructions which, upon completion, would bring the table within the required size.

+Regardless of changes to header table size, the encoder MUST NOT add entries to the table which would result in a size greater than the maximum permitted.
+This can imply that no additions are permitted while waiting for these delete instructions to complete.

 ### Dynamic Table State Synchronization

 In order to ensure table consistency, all modifications of the header table